In the beginning there was the Audubon Society

 The Legislature passes the Conservation and Recreation Lands program [CARL].

 Establishment of Audubon's Center for Birds of Prey.
-Since opening, more than 3,000 raptors have been treated and released, including hundreds of Bald Eagles.
+Since opening, more than 22,000 raptors have been cared for, many released, including hundreds of Bald Eagles.

 Save Our Rivers and Save Our Coasts programs are approved by the Legislature.